 “I came in for neurofeedback because I’ve struggled with anxiety for over 2 and a half years now.
 I would get panic attacks at random and had difficulty sleeping at night because my anxiety would keep me up.
 Neurofeedback has truly helped me to calm down and stop feeling stressed all the time.
 I’ve seen considerable improvements in my daily lifestyle and even my friends and family have commented on how I’ve changed.
 I tried everything from therapists, doctors, and even sleep medications, but the truth is neurofeedback has been the only thing to really help me conquer my anxiety. “

-If your child or you have been experiencing symptoms of anxiety, call Dr. Ross at 781-444-9115 to set up a free consultation about neurotherapy.
+If your child or you have been experiencing symptoms of anxiety, schedule a free consultation with Dr. Ross about what neurofeedback can do to reduce/eliminate these symptoms.
 Experience the relief of leaving anxiety behind for good.